kestra-io/docs/content/docs/15.how-to-guides/inputs-enum.md

 ---
-title: How To Validate Inputs with Enum Data Type in Kestra
+title: How to Validate Inputs with Enum Data Type in Kestra
 icon: /docs/icons/tutorial.svg
 ---